jamespeterschinner/genetics/README.md

 | = child of

-The project aims to generate answers to statistical questions such as: what is the first generation female's possible genotypes given a mode of inheritence?
+The project aims to generate answers to statistical questions such as: what are the first generation possible genotypes given a mode of inheritence?

 ```
 >>> p = Pedigree.from_file(r'C:\Users\James\PycharmProjects\genetics\family_tree.txt')